PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 compilation, and whitespace checks pass.
 The phase store remains exactly 128 IDs and 128 owners, while the managed unconsumed-result inventory decreases from 37 to 36.

+## Characterize layout-pass-set-2 QLinear/pre-add recovery

+The managed 36-result inventory next selects the two adjacent observations at the start of layout recovery pass-set 2: QLinear/layout-prefix recovery and pre-add/attention-gate recovery.
+Both remain inside the existing layout-opt guard.
+They intentionally receive different immutable callback contexts that embed the exact same `ModelIRPassContext`; neither context is reconstructed or flattened.

+The strict contract fixes source order, both context identities, callback result identity within the complete child schemas, zero-keyword policies, and observation-only results.
+The pass-set-2 progress-description call remains the predecessor, while the recorded dequant/TransposeConv/quantize phase remains the successor.

+Production remains unchanged pending one straight-line two-context owner.
+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `302 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+Phase-store validation remains `2 passed`, the managed inventory remains 36, and the store remains exactly 128 IDs and 128 owners.